waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Seafoam Islands Puzzle
 - **Hypothesis 1 (Disproven):** The exit is on the eastern side of the cave.
 This was disproven when the path was blocked by a strong current on B4F.
 - **Hypothesis 2 (Disproven):** I can access the second boulder puzzle on B2F by traversing the eastern side of the cave.
 This was disproven when I arrived on the eastern platform of B2F and found it was isolated from the western side where the boulder is.
-- **Hypothesis 3 (Active):** The path to the second boulder puzzle requires me to find a way to cross from the eastern side of B1F to the western side of B1F.
+- **Hypothesis 3 (Disproven):** The path to the second boulder puzzle requires me to find a way to cross from the eastern side of B1F to the western side of B1F.
 From there, I can take the western ladder down to B2F and access the puzzle.
+This was disproven when I arrived on the western platform of B2F and found it was isolated from the platform with the boulder.
+- **Hypothesis 4 (Active):** The path to the boulder puzzle on B2F is accessed by taking the western ladder at (6, 14) down to B3F, and then finding a new ladder that leads up to the correct, isolated platform on B2F.
 - **Untested Hypothesis:** The ladder at (26, 5) on B4F is the exit.

 ## B. Fuchsia City Secret Pokémon (at (26, 7))